 Increasingly, monitoring and enforcement work must be extended to new forms of social media.
 In China, the main outlets for monitoring will typically include the Weixin (WeChat) online messenger app and the Weibo microblogging platform.
 Pirates are increasingly using these media to distribute ads for fakes, with payments easily deposited directly to the pirate account through online payment services such as Alipay.

-More and more experienced counterfeiters are taking steps to reducing the risk of being detected by refraining from using language, images or pricing that provide a clear basis for requesting take-downs.
+More and more experienced counterfeiters are taking steps to reduce the risk of being detected by refraining from using language, images or pricing that provide a clear basis for requesting take-downs.
 Sophisticated infringers also often use this strategy to mislead consumers into believing their goods are genuine/parallel products.

 The ambiguity discourages many brand owners from requesting take-downs, fearing counter-notices from the sellers demonstrating that the goods offered are genuine – and fearing this would undermine cooperation with trade platforms’ enforcement teams and consume resources.